Fern Villeneuve: Aviation career

 Villeneuve was born in Buckingham, Quebec (now Gatineau, Quebec).
 He learned to fly as a civilian in a Piper J-3 Cub.
 In 1946 he obtained his Canadian Private Pilot Licence, and in 1948, he went on to acquire his Canadian Commercial Pilot Licence.
 In 1950, Villeneuve joined the RCAF in which he had a long and distinguished career as a fighter pilot.
 He flew the Harvard propeller trainer, the North American P-51 Mustang Second World War piston fighter, and several fighter jets over the decades: Canadair CT-133 Silver Star, de Havilland DH.100 Vampire, Canadair Sabre, Avro Canada CF-100 Canuck, McDonnell CF-101 Voodoo, and the Mach 2+ Canadair CF-104 Starfighter.
-Villeneuve was a squadron leader three different times, on the CF-104 and the T-33 and CF-101.
-Villeneuve retired as a Lieutenant-Colonel in 1982.
-He has logged more than 13,000 hours.
+Villeneuve was a squadron leader three different times, on the CF-104, T-33 and CF-101.
+He retired as a Lieutenant-Colonel in 1982, having logged more than 13,000 hours.

 Golden Hawks

 The "Golden Hawks" were a Canadian military aerobatic flying team established in 1959 to celebrate the 35th anniversary or the Royal Canadian Air Force (RCAF) and the "Golden" 50th anniversary of Canadian flight.
 Initially a six-plane team was envisioned as performing for only one year with the Canadair Sabre 5, but the Golden Hawks were so popular after their 1959 show season that the team was re-established for 1960, under the command of W/C Jack Allan with Villeneuve flying as the lead pilot with the team.

-Villeneuve was the first leader of the RCAF Golden Hawks jet fighter aerobatic demonstration team in 1959, and then again in 1960.
-S/L Villeneuve was with the Hawks from the beginning in 1959 as leader of the team for two years, yielding the lead position to F/L Jim McCombe for the 1961 season.
-He had to leave the team when he became married, under the Hawks rule of only two years for married men.
+Villeneuve yielded the lead position to F/L Jim McCombe for the 1961 season.
+He had to leave the team when he married, as there was a rune that married men could serve the team for only two years.
 He then went on to Training Command.
 Villeneuve was awarded the rare RCAF Air Force Cross for his skillful piloting of a disabled F-86 Sabre in 1960.

+Later career

+Villeneuve joined the reserve force of the Canadian Forces in 1983, becoming Regional Cadet Air Operations Officer for Central Region.
+He served as commanding officer of Central Region Gliding School from 1984 to 1987, and remained in uniform as a tow pilot and gliding instructor until 1992.
+Following his retirement, he continued flying with the Air Cadet Gliding Program as a civilian instructor for a further ten years.

 Villeneuve was the Honorary Team Leader of the "Hawk One" F-86 Sabre project at Vintage Wings of Canada in Gatineau, Quebec from 2009-2013.
 In 2012 he was still flying his civilian Globe Swift with the registration C-GLYN, 66 years after he first soloed in 1946.